Extending HTML As Hypermedia

 Often you don’t need to use hx-trigger because the default triggering event will be what you want.
 The default triggering event depends on the element type, and should be fairly intuitive:

 To demonstrate how hx-trigger works, consider the following situation: we want to trigger the request on our button when the mouse enters it.
-Now, this is certainly not a good UX pattern, but bear with us: we are just using this an example.
+Now, this is certainly not a good UX pattern, but bear with us: we are just using this as an example.

 To respond to a mouse entering the button, we would add the following attribute to our button: